Suzuki Logo

 Suzuki Logo History

-First, in the small village of Hamamatsu, entrepreneur Michio Suzuki opened a site for the production of looms for the weaving industry, calling it Suzuki Loom Works.
-To expand his activities, which were already successful, the business owner decided to focus on the production of passenger cars.
-But World War II prevented him from realizing this plan, so he moved on to them later.
+At first, in the small village of Hamamatsu, entrepreneur Michio Suzuki opened a company for the production of weaving machines, calling it Suzuki Loom Works.
+To expand his business, which was already successful, the entrepreneur decided to focus on the production of passenger cars.
+But World War II prevented him from realizing this plan, and he moved on to them later.

-In addition, the plant was widely known for its two-stroke engines, which were produced for motorcycles and automobiles.
-After the war, he switched to the manufacture of motorized bicycles based on them.
-Then motorcycles appeared in the arsenal, which brought the company-wide popularity.
-Then she moved on to the manufacture of four-stroke engines, cars, and racing cars.
-Despite this, Suzuki did not have its automotive division until 1961.
-Today, her logo is well known in all key markets.
-In general, the company has two logos.
+In addition, the plant was widely known for its two-stroke engines, which were produced for motorcycles and cars.
+After the war, it switched to the production of bicycles with a motor based on them.
+Motorcycles then came into the arsenal, which brought the company widespread fame.
+It then moved on to the production of four-stroke engines, cars, and racing cars.
+Despite this, Suzuki’s automobile division appeared only in 1961.
+Today, its logo is well-known in all key markets.
+Overall, the company has two logos.

 1909 – 1958